Things to do in Achiltibuie

 There is right of access on foot pretty much everywhere is Scotland but respect the

-crofter’s animals and always shut gates.
+crofter’s animals and always leave gates as you find them.

 There are several options for boat trips.